 36. Share a personal problem and ask your partner’s advice on how they might handle it.
 Also, ask your partner to reflect back to you how you seem to be feeling about the problem you have chosen.

-As far as these 36 questions go, the jury is out on whether or not you can really use the above list to make anyone fall in love with you.
-While Aron’s studies looked at the effect of these questions in a lab setting, there wasn’t much follow-up on how those couples fared six months later—and if the questions really did lead those pairs to lasting love.
+The jury is out on whether you can really use the above list of 36 questions to make anyone fall in love with you.
+Aron’s studies looked at the effect of the questions in a lab setting, but there wasn’t much follow-up on how those couples fared six months later — and if the questions really did lead those pairs to lasting love.

-And, as far as committed couples go, using the 36 questions as a way to rekindle your relationship has been very successful.
-Going beyond the mundane conversations of the day—like who’s dropping the kids at school or what you want to binge watch that night—and infusing your talk time with new energy can bring about more passion for each other and your relationship.
+As far as committed couples go, using the 36 questions as a way to rekindle your relationship has been very successful.
+Going beyond the mundane conversations of daily life — like who’s dropping the kids at school or what you want to binge-watch that night — and infusing your talk time with new energy can bring about more passion for each other and for your relationship.

 So, whether you’re just starting out in a new partnership or wanting to give your current union a little boost, why not give the questions a try?
 If anything, you’ll likely learn something new about your partner, no matter how long you’ve been together.
 And if you can fast-forward your love story or rekindle that spark, doing so is certainly worth 45 minutes.